Evaluating LLM-Generated ACSL Annotations for Formal Verification: Abstract

 \section{Abstract}

 Formal specifications are crucial for building verifiable and dependable software systems, yet generating accurate and verifiable specifications for real-world C programs remains challenging.
-This paper empirically evaluates the extent to which formal-analysis tools can automatically generate and verify ACSL specifications without human or learning-based assistance.
-We conduct a controlled study on a recently released dataset of 506 C programs, repurposing it from interactive, developer-driven workflows to an automated evaluation setting.
-Five ACSL generation systems are compared: a rule-based Python script, Frama-C's RTE plugin, and three large language models--DeepSeek-V3.2, GPT-5.2, and OLMo 3.1 32B Instruct.
-All generated specifications are verified under identical conditions using the Frama-C WP plugin powered by multiple SMT solvers, allowing a direct comparison of annotation quality, solver sensitivity, and proof stability.
-Our results provide new empirical evidence on the capabilities and limitations of automated ACSL generation, complementing prior survey-based work.
+This paper presents an empirical evaluation of automated ACSL annotation generation strategies for C programs, comparing a rule-based Python script, Frama-C's RTE plugin, and three large language models (DeepSeek-V3.2, GPT-5.2, and OLMo 3.1 32B Instruct).
+The study focuses on one-shot annotation generation, assessing how these approaches perform when directly applied to verification tasks.
+Using a filtered subset of the CASP benchmark, we evaluate generated annotations through Frama-C's WP plugin with multiple SMT solvers, analyzing proof success rates, solver timeouts, and internal processing time.
+Our results show that rule-based approaches remain more reliable for verification success, while LLM-based methods exhibit more variable performance.
+These findings highlight both the current limitations and the potential of LLMs as complementary tools for automated specification generation.